Blaldas/blaldas.github.io/README.md

 #### This website is used as a center to (almost) all my social networks.

-A big thank you to onikenX @ onikenX.github.io for provided help and base code
+A big thank you to onikenX @ onikenX.github.io for providing help and base code.

+This project was the result of my decision maker after an all nighter.